Muriel Hannah

-Muriel Hannah (died 1969) was a British-born artist who spent much of her life in Alaska.
-She was known her portraits of Native Alaskans and an illustrated map of Alaska that she painted whilst in the employee of Northern Consolidated Airlines.
+Muriel Hannah (died 1969) was an American artist.
+Born in England, she spent much of her life in Alaska.
+She was known for her portraits of Native Alaskans and an illustrated map of Alaska that she painted while in the employ of Northern Consolidated Airlines.

 Born in Yorkshire, Hannah moved to the United States at a young age and studied at the Museum School in Boston and the Art Students League of New York.
 She visited Alaska in 1941 at the invitation of a friend, returning in 1947.
 During her trips, she drew landscapes and portraits of the Alaska Native people and, in 1949, was commissioned by Ray Petersen and his firm, Northern Consolidated Airlines, to paint a mural map of Alaska.
 This map was displayed in several museums and the Department of the Interior Building before being returned to Alaska in the 1950s, by which point Hannah herself had also taken up residence in the territory.
 She continued working for Northern in their publicity department, where she continued to draw portraits.
 Some of these were re-produced in calendars published by the airline.

 Hannah died in 1969 while on vacation in Jamaica with her sister.
 A scholarship for Alaska Native art students at the University of Alaska, Anchorage, was set up in her honor.